What Is The Home Appraiser Appraising?

 Real Estate Appraisal Myths to Know

 Appraisers understand that Zillow’s home values are not accurate.
-In fact, in many markets, they are so far off you wonder why on earth Zillow would want to have such inaccurate information on an otherwise excellent site for providing real estate data.
+In fact, in many markets, they are so far off you wonder why Zillow would want to have such inaccurate information on an otherwise excellent site for providing real estate data.

 Are you thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+I am passionate about real estate and love sharing my marketing expertise!

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.